North Korea–Russia relations: Soviet Union

 Moscow under Mikhail Gorbachev began to reduce aid to the North after 1985 in favor of reconciliation with South Korea.
 Military equipment continued to be provided until a last batch of MiG-29s was delivered in 1989.
-Kim Il-sung visited the USSR five times, with the last time being in 1986 during the early Gorbachev era.
+General Secretary Kim Il Sung visited the USSR five times, with the last time being in 1986 during the early Gorbachev era.
 He also met with Soviet officials abroad, including with Soviet leader Leonid Brezhnev during the funeral of Yugoslav President Josip Broz Tito in May 1980.